ottok/debcraft/README.md

 ## Licence

-Debcraft is free and open source software as published under GPL vesion 3.
+Debcraft is free and open source software as published under GPL version 3.